-The whole list is downloadable as open JSON under CC BY 4.0 — reuse it with attribution.
+The whole list is downloadable as open JSON under CC BY 4.0, so you (or an AI assistant) can reuse it with attribution.
 Last reviewed 1 June 2026.

 How we grade a source